 - If you’re an undergraduate or graduate student contributor not part of our Campus Editor-at-Large program: Thrive Global Campus Ambassador from TK College/University

 - If you are younger than 18 and have submitted parent/guardian permission to be published on Thrive: Thrive Global Student Contributor

 You can make any necessary changes in the “Title” field when editing your author profile.

 Hed: Media speak for “headline.”
 This is the main title of your piece — make it clear and catchy so it grabs the reader’s attention!
 (See “Initial caps/capitalization” below)

 Dek: Media speak for “subhed,” or “subtitle.”
 You can see this in italics between the hed and featured image on your article.
 Should be one or two complete sentences.
 (See “Sentence case” below)

 Byline: Your author title on Thrive, as set up in your author profile.

-TK: Placeholder term to be replaced by real text before publishing.
+TK: Placeholder text to be replaced by real text before publishing.

 Initial caps/capitalization: Proper headline formatting.
-Capitalize the first letter of each word, excluding articles and small prepositions (three or fewer letters).
-For example: “5 Reasons You Will Love Being an Editor-at-Large for Thrive on Campus”
+Capitalize the first letter of each word, excluding articles and prepositions of three or fewer letters.
+For example: “5 Reasons You Will Love Being an Editor-at-Large for Thrive Global on Campus.”

 Sentence case: Used for deks.
 This is the way you normally capitalize sentences in an essay.
 Capitalize the first letter of the first word of a sentence, plus any proper nouns, like names, within the sentence.
 Always include end punctuation.
 For example: “This opportunity is so exciting!”